 Memvid is not another vector database.
 It’s a portable, single-file memory system with flexible embedding options.
-Use local models for privacy and offline use, or connect to external providers like OpenAI, NVIDIA, and more.
+Use local models for privacy or connect to external providers like OpenAI, NVIDIA, and more.

 The Problem with Traditional RAG